jzhen3/ML-Project/README.md

 ![image](https://user-images.githubusercontent.com/98988843/206168993-3eb56157-3c9b-4ad4-9139-dd4ba1eacf60.png)

-It is kind hard to compare supervised and unsupervised method in our cases, since for supervised method we have viewer’s rating to compare with our predict rating as performance parameter.
-But for unsupervised method they are clustered based on movie genres, even we have user rating as labels for movies, it cannot be used as true labels for clustering.
-Similarly for accuracy, since some of the data have been pre-processed, so the calculation of accuracy is based off different scale, however for RMSE we can calculate it first then set them to the same scale.
-For comparison, SVDpp has the best result, followed by SVD and KNN, linear regression and tree regressor have relatively low rmse as well.
-But as we discussed earlier, higher rmse doesn’t necessarily mean lower accuracy.
-So as the accuracy result, MLP with SGD as the solver can achieve 67.7% chance guess whether the viewer will like’s the show or not, in comparison categorical NB only have 58.2% accuracy.
-BernoulliNB can guess the correct user’s rating in 31.5% of the times in average cases.
+It is hard to compare supervised and unsupervised methods in our cases since we have the viewer’s rating to compare with our predicted rating as a performance parameter.
+However, for the unsupervised method, they are clustered based on movie genres, and even though we have user ratings as labels for movies, they cannot be used as true labels for clustering.
+Similarly, for accuracy, since some of the data have been pre-processed, so the calculation of accuracy is based on a different scale.
+However, for RMSE, we can calculate it first and then set them to the same scale.
+For comparison, SVDpp has the best result, followed by SVD, KNN, linear regression, and tree regressor have relatively low RMSE as well.
+But as we discussed earlier, higher RMSE does not necessarily mean lower accuracy.
+So as the accuracy result, MLP with SGD as the solver can achieve a 67.7% chance guess whether the viewer will like the show or not.
+In comparison, categorical NB only has 58.2% accuracy.
+BernoulliNB can guess the correct user’s rating 31.5% of the time in average cases.

 # Proposal Video link:
 https://clipchamp.com/watch/qPwhHl32ECc